 For starters, emotions get in the way.
 People have trouble accepting unexpected or disappointing data, for instance.
 Irritated and frustrated, they go into denial and come up with dismissive theories to counter facts they find unpalatable.
 In contrast, AI programs accept data sets on face value and come up with strategies to improve performance.

 Human beings get tired; AI-enabled software works around the clock with no drop in performance.
 Human beings make flawed decisions based on gut instinct; AI-based programs make logical decisions based on pure fact.
 Human beings calculate answers in minutes; intelligent algorithms do the same thing in nanoseconds.

 Human judgments are based on previous experience, intuition, implicit and cognitive bias, memory, prior learning, how much sleep we got last night and how much coffee we drank this morning.
-AI-driven judgments are based on data, logic and math — and that’s all.
+Human minds struggle to see the connection between data elements whereas AI-driven judgments are based on data, logic and math — and that’s all.